mnadeem/spring3-rest/README.md

-# Client Side MVC and Spring 3 Rest
+# Client Side MVC and Spring 3 Rest Together

 This example is intended to demonstrate things in two ares, this idea is to have clear separation between client side and server side at the same time allow seam less integration between them